 |Died:||8 Mar.
 1702|

 William III was the posthumous son of William II and Mary, daughter of Charles I of England.
-At first he was not even William III, but only William of Orange because he was not made Stadholder.
-After the conflict they had had with his father the governments of the provinces where the Oranges traditionally were stadholder preferred not to appoint a new one for the time being.
-The prestige of the Orange family with the masses was however still largely intact, and so William could hope to succeed his forefathers one day.
+At first he was not even William III, but only William, Prince of Orange, because he was not made Stadholder.
+The provinces where the Princes of Orange were stadtholder preferred not to appoint a new one after the conflict they had with his father.
+The prestige of the Orange family with the masses of these provinces was however still largely intact.
+Therefore William could hope to succeed his forefathers one day.

 William's education was directed by instructions detailed written by Constantijn Huygens Sr. Perhaps the ebb in the fortunes of the Oranges made it possible that his upbringing had such good effects.
 It may also be important to note that English and French were the languages of the court his mother Mary held at the Hague.
 On the political side things got worse in 1660 when Louis XIV occupied the principality of Orange without being at war with the Dutch or William.

 The accession of Charles II (brother of Mary) strengthened William's position.
 The States reacted to it by making him 'Child of state' and taking over his education.
 His mother Mary left for England.
 Mary died there before the end of 1660, and her testament gave the states reason to take their hands of William.